var-che/spacepanda/spacepanda-core/src/core_router/README.md

             |( authenticate and encrypt )|
 ```

 Second, Onion hop crypto.
 Purpose is to encrypt onion layers and next hop info so each relay only learns its incomming and outgoing neighbour.
 It does not know the origin and the destination of the message.
+When the node unpacs the layer, it should see the next address where to forward the message to, and should do it.

 ```
        X   --------->    Y     ---------> Z